sematext/browser-sdk/README.md

 Before changing the scripts keep in mind that developers who have already added the script to their website will use the older loader script unless they update it.**

-### Working on the RUM script

-Start by looking at `src/index.js`.
-Use `eslint` to catch any style issues and Flow to catch any type errors, and use the following commands:

- - `yarn run start` to start the development server
- - `yarn run lint` to lint the code
- - `yarn run flow` to run Flow type checks
- - `yarn run build` to build the production bundle
- - `yarn run dev` to build the development (not minified) bundle

 ### Working on the Loader Script

 The main entry point of the loader script is in `src/snippet.js`.